 Anti-inflammatory drugs

 Nonsteroidal anti-inflammatory drugs (NSAIDs) can help relieve mild psoriatic spondylitis pain, reduce inflammation, and relieve stiffness.
-They include ibuprofen, naproxen, and aspirin, as well as prescription options.
+They include ibuprofen, naproxen, and some prescription options.

 However, long-term NSAID use can have side effects, such as stomach bleeding and kidney impairment.
 Talk to a doctor about how to use NSAIDs safely.